The Best Cheap Android Tablets – June 2019

 And although Google has moved away from the budget market, the Android tablet market certainly hasn’t.
 The mass adoption of tablets as third devices has slowed over the past two or three years, as phones grew larger and newer tablets began to make only minor incremental changes between generations, but if there’s one place where the target audience for tablets still exist, it’s in the budget area.
 Just like phones, cheap tablets have been getting better and better over the past two or three years.
 Devices that used to be considered “good for the price” are now simply “good,” with higher-resolution displays, faster processors, and more memory than ever before.
 The sub-$200 market has become overloaded with Android options, and it can be pretty difficult to determine which devices are good for the money and which aren’t.

-Which brings us to this guide of the best cheap Android tablets on the market in 2018.
-Whether you’re looking for a gift idea for Christmas, something to keep your kids occupied in the back of a long car ride, or just something to keep around the house, we have you covered with the best sub-$200 tablets money can buy today.
+Which brings us to this guide of the best cheap Android tablets on the market in 2019.
+Whether you’re looking for a gift idea, something to keep your kids occupied in the back of a long car ride, or just a tablet to keep around the house, we have you covered with the best sub-$200 tablets money can buy today.
 Let’s take a look.

 When it comes to cheap Android tablets, no one is doing better, or offering more bang for your buck, than Amazon.
 As the manufacturers of three different models of Android-based devices—all three of which have placed on this list, by the way—one could even argue that Amazon is keeping the Android tablet market afloat with their variations on budget tablets.
 Though Amazon’s tablets technically run Fire OS, a customized version of Android Lollipop (and with the newest update, Android Nougat) made to offer users a more Amazon-based experience, they’re still the best cheap tablets on the market today, offering an unparalleled match of affordability, features, and usability.
 The middle-tier product, the Fire HD 8, is our pick of the bunch because it combines a great display, solid performance, and most importantly, can be picked up for as low as $79.99 on Amazon today.
 Forget about the Nexus 7 of yore—take a look at what makes the Fire HD 8 our top pick for Android tablets today.